information

 • Initiation of land acquisition and permit process.

-• Coordination with the Expo Center, MERC, and other community stakeholders.
+• Coordination with the Expo Center, MERC, the Portland of Portland, and other community stakeholders.

 Pump Station Improvements